Do I Need An Appointment?

 Breastfeeding is not a one-size-fits-all experience, and it is normal to have new questions arise as time goes on.
 Follow-up consults are always available and recommended, especially for complex feeding issues that require close, in-person attention.

 After your appointment, you will receive an email alerting you that your visit summary is available for you to access in your patient portal.
-This summary will include the details of the care plan we discussed together, as well as any recommended resources or referrals.
+This summary will include the details of the care plan discussed during your appointment, as well as any recommended resources or referrals.

 Most breastfeeding issues benefit from a collaborative, multi-disciplinary approach.
-To facilitate this comprehensive care, I will communicate with your other care providers and fax them a summary of my notes from our visit.
+To facilitate this comprehensive care, a summary of the notes from your visit will be faxed to your medical care providers.